 There is a need for increased energy to propel dolphins out of the water, so we can see that jumping next to boats can be seen as a way of amusing the onlookers.

-Dolphins have an outstanding sense of hearing, which they use to locate nearby food.
+Dolphins have a great sense of hearing, which they use to locate nearby food.
 To get to nearby food, dolphins try to jump high in the air to increase the chances of eating the food in their surroundings.
 By jumping out of the water, they increase their chance of getting more food for themselves and the young.